Ceramics

 Joanne Seongweon Lee

-Tuition $1,110
+Tuition $1,285

-Code ZSC0101-25
+Code C1419-25

-Anderson Ranch’s January Studio Sessions provide artists the opportunity to work on independent projects while receiving mentoring and critique sessions with Anderson Ranch artistic staff and interns.
-Each participant receives an assigned studio space, orientation, and access to equipment, as well as some morning group demonstrations and / or critiques.
+Anderson Ranch’s Studio Sessions provide artists the opportunity to work on independent projects while receiving mentoring and critique sessions with Anderson Ranch artistic staff.
+Each student receives an assigned studio space, orientation and access to equipment.
 This program affords artists the experience enjoyed by national and international artists who access our state-of-the-art studios.
-Participants may expand their practices, take artistic risks, try new media or complete works for exhibition. *Studios are open 24 hours a day and on weekends for students enrolled in multiple weeks, with limited use of equipment due to safety requirements.
-The machine rooms are only available when monitored – weekdays 9 AM-5 PM.
-Evening monitoring hours are Mondays - Thursdays, 7 – 9 PM.
-IMPORTANT DETAILS: Students will be responsible for all material costs associated with their projects.
-Participants who register for multiple consecutive weeks will gain access to the studios on weekends (with the exception of the machine rooms due to safety constraints.)
-Private dorm rooms are available at Anderson Ranch for one, two or three weeks for an additional fee; click here to view January 2025 lodging options.
-TO APPLY: Applicants must submit project proposals or portfolios for approval.
-Contact Betsy Alwin to apply: [email protected]
+Students may expand their practices, take artistic risks, try new techniques or complete works for exhibition. *Studios are open 24 hours a day with limited use of equipment due to safety requirements.
+Applicants must submit project proposals or portfolios for approval.
+Contact Betsy Alwin, Director of Ceramics and Expanded Media to apply: [email protected]

 -